spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 1. @andrewrk
    - let's come up with a strategy for more efficient overflow arithmetic lowering for safety checks, and coordinate between different backend maintainers to make sure it is reasonable for the different backends.
+2. @kubkon
+   - AVX PoC for native self-hosted x64 backend
+   - demo of new register locking mechanism - vital for anyone wanting to contribute to native backends that require register use!

 ## 2022-04-28